01 of 11

 Why Do Dogs Bark, Howl or Bay?

-Vocalization, especially barking, is a normal behavior in dogs.
+Vocalization, especially barking, is normal behavior in dogs.
 Some dogs vocalize more than others and for different reasons.
 Dogs may bark to communicate with humans and to express themselves.
 They may even bark, bay or howl to communicate with other dogs.

 Barking is common when a dog senses danger.
 Howling often occurs when dogs hear other dogs howl or even similar noises like sirens.
 In general, this is a natural, instinctive behavior in dogs.
 Sometimes a dog's breed will determine vocalization type (many hounds bay or howl, little dogs tend to yip; Basenjis generally cannot bark, etc.)